expfactory/expfactory/docs/pages/1-generate.md

 Don't forget the `.` at the end!
 It references the present working directory with the Dockerfile.

 ## Start your Container
-After you do the above steps, your custom container will exist on your local machine, and you need just interact with it.
-To run the application (and **not save any data**), you can just use run, and importantly, we need to map the web server port to our local machine, otherwise it will be running and we won't see it.
+After you do the above steps, your custom container will exist on your local machine.
 First, let's pretend we haven't a clue what it does, and just run it:

 ```
 docker run vanessa/experiment